 Applications for both of these programs are available through the Indiana Department of Veterans Affairs.

 After the application form is approved by the Indiana DVA, it should be forwarded to:

 408 N. Union Street

 Bloomington, IN 47405.

-Most importantly, you must visit Veterans Support Services to complete registration in-processing for using your VA education benefits at IU.
+Most importantly, you must visit the Center for Veteran and Military Students to complete registration in-processing for using your VA education benefits at IU.

 Please note: GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at www.benefits.va.gov/gibill.